 Column C - Rhode Island Nonresident Period: Enter in column C, lines 1 through 10, all income earned and adjustments reported in column A during the period you were not living in Rhode Island.
-This includes income earned both within and without Rhode Island.
+This includes income earned both inside and outside Rhode Island.